vaadin/vaadin-gradle-plugin/README.md

 ## Automatic Download of node.js and npm

 You do not need to have node.js nor npm installed in your system, in order to use Vaadin.
-The Vaadin Gradle Plugin is able to help you with downloading of the node.js+npm distribution.
-You only need to run the `vaadinPrepareNode` task.
+The `vaadinPrepareNode` task will download the node.js+npm distribution and will place it into the `node/` folder which will then be picked automatically, both by Vaadin and the Vaadin Gradle Plugin.

-In your development environment, all you need to do is to run:
+In your development environment, just run:
 ```bash
 ./gradlew vaadinPrepareNode
 ```
 to download and prepare a local distribution of node.js.
-You only need to run this once: a folder named `node/` is created in the project directory, which will be used by Vaadin from now on.
+You only need to run this once, in order to populate the folder `node/`.

 In your CI, don't forget to call the `vaadinPrepareNode` before the `vaadinPrepareFrontend` task:
 ```bash